Start or Answer Your Divorce or Dissolution Case

 Complete your paperwork

-On this site, you can use the Divorce Answer Form Assistant to fill out the forms you need to file with the Court.
 The Form Assistant will ask you some questions, which you can answer on any phone or computer.
 It can take a few hours to complete all the necessary information.
 You will be able to save your progress and return to complete your forms if you need to.

-Once your forms are complete:
+Once you have completed your forms and are ready to file: